Humanistic principles shape our care work:

 1. Ongoing professional development of the team

-The entire team regularly participates in further training and professional development.
-This includes:
+Annual team training The entire team regularly participates in further training and professional development.

 The content from training and supervision sessions is applied in everyday life and reflected upon in team meetings to ensure sustainable quality development.